-Unlike a negotiated or 'friendly' transaction that can be accomplished by way of plan of arrangement or takeover bid, an unsolicited transaction or 'hostile bid' can generally only be completed by way of a takeover bid.
+Unlike a negotiated or friendly transaction that can be accomplished by way of plan of arrangement or takeover bid, an unsolicited transaction or hostile bid can generally only be completed by way of a takeover bid.
 This allows the hostile bidder to appeal directly to the target company's shareholders, thus avoiding the need to deal specifically with the management and board of directors of the target company and come to agreed terms and conditions with them in advance of launching the transaction.

 Canadian takeover bid rules require at least a 105-day minimum deposit period, subject to reduction on consent (possible reduction to a minimum of 35 days), a mandatory minimum (50 per cent) tender condition and a mandatory 10-day extension of the deposit period on satisfaction of the minimum tender condition.
-See question 1 for further discussion.